ubc-library-rc/gis-intro-qgis/content/layer-properties.md

 # Layer Properties

 Your new project currently displays 2 layers in your Layer Panel.
+If your map canvas is blank, right-click **vanHoods** and select **Zoom to Layer(s).

 In the Layers Panel, right-click the layer **vanHoods**, and select **Properties**.